 - Dual-licencing, that is, having the open-source software released under a restrictive license like GPL or AGPL, where the original creators of the software retain the right to sell commercial licenses.
 This includes asking for non-core collaborators to sign CLA that weave all rights in favor of the founders, among other disincentives for wide-scale collaboration.

 - Offering an official SaaS product.
 This could be combined with a dual-licencing approach (like MongoDB does since AWS started competing against them).

 Let’s look at what some of the founding members of the Julia programming language have done.
 What they do and what they don’t.

 I believe they attempted pretty much all the above methods at once, but at the same time making an effort so that nothing gets in the way of the open-source ecosystem.

-- Donationware: They are listed in Numfocus, a foundation that raises tax-deducible donations for scientific computing software.
+- Donationware: The Julia Project is listed in Numfocus, a foundation that raises tax-deducible donations for scientific computing software.